 How do you substitute for cream of mushroom soup in green bean casserole?

-To substitute for cream of mushroom soup, I used sour cream, sliced white button mushrooms, and broth.
+For a cream of mushroom soup substitute, I used sour cream, sliced white button mushrooms, and broth.

 I also added a bit of Worcestershire sauce to bring some earthiness to the dish, which pairs well with the mushrooms.